-In 2020, Wright State University has detected lead in levels exceeding the federal action level of 15 parts per billion (ppb) in 4 tap locations in 3 buildings.
-Thirty (30) samples from different tap locations were taken on September 26-28, 2020.
-Four (4) of the thirty (30) samples had reported lead levels exceeding the federal lead action level and ranged from 20.3 to 140 ppb.
+In 2020, Wright State University detected lead in levels exceeding the federal action level of 15 ppb in 4 tap locations in 3 buildings; the levels ranged from 20.3 to 140 ppb.
+Thirty samples from different tap locations were taken on September 26-28, 2020.
 Lead can cause serious health problems, especially for pregnant women and young children.

-For the 2020 sampling event, the 90th percentile for lead at Wright State University was 20.3 micrograms per liter ( $\mu$ g/L), which means 90% of the samples collected had lead levels below 20.3 $\mu$ g/L. When the 90th percentile for lead sample results exceeds 15 $\mu$ g/L, Wright State University is required to take action to correct the exceedance.
+For the 2020 sampling event, the 90th percentile for lead at Wright State University was 20.3 micrograms per liter ( $\mu$ g/L), which means 90% of the samples collected had lead levels below 20.3 $\mu$ g/L. When the 90th percentile for lead sample results exceeds 15 $\mu$ g/L, action is required to correct the exceedance.

 Wright State University worked with Ohio EPA to correct this issue.
 Wright State increased its sampling frequency and number of samples from 30 samples a year to 60 samples twice a year.
 Wright State also implemented a regular flushing program to reduce the amount of time water may spend in the pipes.
-Corrosion treatment to prevent lead and copper that may be present in pipes from leaching into the water was implemented in October 2022.
-The treatment includes the addition of a phosphorous compound and pH control to limit pipe corrosion
+Corrosion treatment to prevent lead and copper that may be present in pipes from leaching into the water was implemented in October 2022 and continues today.
+The treatment includes the addition of a phosphorous compound and pH control to limit pipe corrosion.
+Since the addition of corrosion treatment, there have been no action level exceedances for lead.